 A separate account is maintained for each participant.
-Each participant's account is credited with the participant's contributions, the Company's matching contributions and an allocation of Plan earnings and charged with an allocation of administrative expenses and Plan losses.
-Allocations of Plan earnings and losses are based on the participant's account balance while a fixed amount is charged to each participant's account for administrative expenses.
+Each participant's account is credited with the participant's contributions, the Company's contributions and allocations of Plan earnings or losses and certain administrative expenses.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.